 Both Filton and Brislington turned over to Fighter production from the end of 1916 and it was also built in large numbers by other firms, many of them in the motor-car, ship-building and furniture industries.
 About this time also two other local firms came into aviation as contractors to the Admiralty and eventually produced designs of their own.
 One, Parnall & Sons, of Eastville, took over the Coliseum in Park Row as an aircraft factory and established an aerodrome at Yate.
 The other, Brazil Straker and Co. of Fishponds, manufacturers of Straker-Squire motor cars and lorries, who had produced a steam omnibus as early as 1901, undertook overhaul and assembly of Rolls Royce aero-engines.
 Both firms obtained Admiralty contracts for their own designs in 1917 but in both cases production orders were cancelled when war ended in 1918.

 The Armistice found Filton and Brislington producing 2000 Bristol Fighters a year, with a payroll of 3,000, including many women.
-Filton works by this time covered 8 acres and a new airfield north of the Avon-mouth railway line had been built as an R.A.F.
+Filton works by this time covered 8 acres and a new airfield north of the Avonmouth railway line had been built as an R.A.F.
 Acceptance Park, to test and despatch new machines to the squadrons.
-Sir George White had died in Nov-ember 1916, but his policies and aims were vigorously continued by his son, Sir Stanley White, and his codirectors who now included Henry White-Smith and Herbert Thomas.
-They sought all possible ways of remaining in the aircraft business when official con-tracts ceased, and the severity of the post war crisis was partly mitigated by the exceptional merit of the Bristol Fighter, which was retained in limited produc-tion as standard equipment for the Royal Air Force overseas.
-The Fighter was successfully converted to carry one to two passengers in tolerable comfort and 33 of these were built and exported as Bristol Tourers; they went to Canada, Spain, U.S.A. and three very large triplane bombers with four engines, named the Braemar.
+Sir George White had died in November 1916, but his policies and aims were vigorously continued by his son, Sir Stanley White, and his codirectors who now included Henry White-Smith and Herbert Thomas.
+They sought all possible ways of remaining in the aircraft business when official contracts ceased, and the severity of the post war crisis was partly mitigated by the exceptional merit of the Bristol Fighter, which was retained in limited production as standard equipment for the Royal Air Force overseas.
+The Fighter was successfully converted to carry one to two passengers in tolerable comfort and 33 of these were built and exported as Bristol Tourers; they went to Canada, Spain, U.S.A. and Australia, and eight of them pioneered the Western Australian airmail service.
+Reconditioned Fighters were sold in some numbers to Belgium, Greece, Norway, Peru and Spain.
+The Company also had an experimental contract for three very large triplane bombers with four engines, named the Braemar.
 Permission was given to complete the third Braemar as a 14 passenger civil transport, renamed the Pullman; it was a valiant attempt to encourage comfortable air travel, but proved too costly to operate in view of the many twin-engined Handley Page bombers available for similar conversion at scrap prices.

 The Inter-War Years